 Google ranks its results using a secret algorithm that incorporates things such as how many times the word is mentioned on the page, whether the word is in the title, and what links to the page.
 Other factors include where you are and what you've searched for in the past, so:

 So Google is trying to give us what it thinks we want.
 It's trying to be helpful.
-But the ≈0% of results Google gives you that it thinks you need aren't necessarily the results that you actually need.
+But the ≈0% selection of possible results Google gives you that it thinks you need aren't necessarily the results that you actually need.

 What can we do about this...?